amonbenson/goat/README.md

 Move your soundfile (.wav) in the same folder as the PureData file.

-Type the name of your soundfile in the underlying
+Type the name of your soundfile in the message box or use the three examples.

 There is small variety of presets given.
 Each one in a seperate textfile (.txt).
 In the upper left corner you can choose them, the first slot resets all values to default.